luapower/ui0/ui.md

 clipping, hit-testing and input infrastructure necessary for implementing widgets, and can also be used standalone as layout containers, text labels or other presentation elements.

+Like all elements, layers are created with `ui:layer(attrs1, ...)`.
+Attributes can be passed in multiple tables: the values in latter tables will take precedence over the values in former tables.

 Layers are elements, so all element methods and properties apply.